-This feature allows you to export the DBR to an available file system.
+This feature allows the user to export the DBR to an available file system.

 Select Yes to load the DBR from the manufacturer's defaults.
 Select No to load the DBR from a file.
+The options are Yes and No.

 Select Yes to add the DBR from the manufacturer's defaults list to the existing DBR.
 Select No to load the DBR from a file.
+The options are Yes and No.

 Select Yes to delete the DBR.
 Select No to delete only a certificate from the key database.
+The options are Yes and No.